A step by step guide about how to join the French Foreign Legion

 - Check your result on the Luc Leger beep test!
 This isn’t something evident.
 A few weeks of training could make the difference, so don’t forget this part from your preparation!

 - Have your teeth checked before you go to France!
 With a tooth decay, you’ll have to return to your country with the first plane!

 - If you want to join the mountain troops or the paratroopers, your body mass index shouldn’t be too high!
 If you arent particularly muscular, my advice is that you should try to go under 25.

 Click here for a calculator!

 The first step is to decide in which recruiting center you want to go.
 If you are coming from the other side of the globe, the best idea is to fly to Paris and go to Fort de Nogent.
 I’d give the same advice for everyone who has to take a plane to reach France.

 An example: if you pass the first tests in Paris, you’ll go down to Aubagne to continue the selection.
 The sport tests are okay, but if you fail the IQ test, you’ll have to leave.
 In this case, the FFL will give you a train ticket back to Paris for free and you can catch a plane from the capital.
 Yes, it’s not too positive to talk about failure, but I advise you to have a secondary plan.

-Step 2: Prepare your stuff to join the French Foreign Legion
+3. Prepare your documents and equipment to join the French Foreign Legion

 You’ll need the following documents:

 - A plane ticket

 - Passport, ID card (for EU citizens), driving license (if you have one, it could be useful)

 - A birth certificate – In some countries you can obtain this document including a French translation.
 If it’s your case, take one.
 If not, once you enlisted, you’ll have to ask for one example and have it translated.